darsh-86/wordpress/Readme.md

 # Modify Variables
 # Edit the main.tf file to update the following placeholders with your specific values:
-# - your-key-pair: Your AWS EC2 key pair name
+- your-key-pair: Your AWS EC2 key pair name
-# - your-admin-ip: Your IP address for restricted admin access
+- your-admin-ip: Your IP address for restricted admin access
-# - yourpassword: Your desired RDS database password
+- yourpassword: Your desired RDS database password

 # Initialize and Apply Terraform
 terraform init
 terraform apply

 # 3. Docker Configuration
-# Build and run the Docker containers for WordPress and Nginx.
+ Build and run the Docker containers for WordPress and Nginx.

 # 4. Nginx Configuration
-# Create the necessary Nginx configuration files:
+Create the necessary Nginx configuration files:
-# - nginx.conf: Main configuration file for Nginx
+- nginx.conf: Main configuration file for Nginx
-# - default.conf: Site configuration file for Nginx

 # 5. Log Rotation
-# Configure log rotation for Nginx by creating a logrotate.conf file.
+Configure log rotation for Nginx by creating a logrotate.conf file.

 # 6. Log Analysis Script
-# Create an analyze_logs.py script to analyze Nginx logs and generate a report.
+Create an analyze_logs.py script to analyze Nginx logs and generate a report.

 # 7. Deployment Validation
-# 1. Ensure EC2 instances and RDS are running.
+ 1. Ensure EC2 instances and RDS are running.
-# 2. Validate that Nginx is serving the WordPress site on port 8080.
+ 2. Validate that Nginx is serving the WordPress site on port 8080.
-# 3. Check log rotation configuration.
+ 3. Check log rotation configuration.
-# 4. Run the log analysis script and review the report.
+ 4. Run the log analysis script and review the report.

 # Cleanup
-# To destroy the infrastructure created by Terraform, run:
+To destroy the infrastructure created by Terraform, run: terraform destroy
-terraform destroy